csg-org/esb-data-standard/docs/source/csv/file_structure.rst

 ESB File Structure
 ------------------

-The CSV file must be comma-delimited, UTF-8 (with BOM ommitted) .csv files, named according to the `CSV documentation`_.
+The CSV file must be comma-delimited, UTF-8 (with BOM omitted) .csv files, named according to the `CSV documentation`_.

 Header Row